AndrewFahmy/SqlMapper/docs/context_methods.md

 }
 ```

-Note: the `GetData` function uses `yield return` to increase performance, So the above example is the best practice for it's use.
+Note: the `GetData` function uses [yield return](https://msdn.microsoft.com/en-us/library/9k7k7cf0.aspx) to increase performance, So the above example is the best practice for it's use.

 ##GetScalar Method
-Also as it's name implies the `GetScalar` method gets the first column from the first row and returns the value.
+The `GetScalar` method gets the first column from the first row and returns the value.
 This is a generic function which takes the type need to cast the value with before it's return.

 Example:
 ```